datapartnership/myanmar_economic_monitor/notebooks/vegetation-conditions/README.md

 #### Vegetation Condition Index (VCI)

-The VCI is a normalized index that ranges from 0 to 100, with higher values indicating better vegetation health.
-Derived from the EVI data, the VCI provides a concise measure of the overall vegetation condition, enabling the identification of trends and patterns in vegetation dynamics, as well as the evaluation of the effectiveness of management interventions.
+The Vegetation Condition Index (VCI) is a normalized index calculated from the Enhanced Vegetation Index (EVI) data, which ranges from 0 to 100, with higher values indicating better vegetation health.
+By providing a concise measure of the overall vegetation condition, the VCI enables the identification of trends and patterns in vegetation dynamics and the evaluation of the effectiveness of management interventions.

-The anomaly is calculated based on difference from the average and standard deviation
+To calculate the VCI, the current EVI value is compared to its long-term minimum and maximum values using the following equation:

 `"vci" = 100 * ("evi" - "min_evi") / ("max_evi" - "min_evi")`

-where `evi` is current EVI and `mean_evi` and `std_evi` is the long-term average and standard deviation of EVI.
+where `evi` is current EVI and `min_evi` and `max_evi` is the long-term minimum and maximum of EVI.

 ![VCI](./images/climag-vci-20230322.png)